-Generally there is no known cure or treatment for these diseases.
+Generally, there is no known cure or treatment for these diseases.
 People with these illnesses may get supportive treatment.
 This may include getting fluids or assistance with breathing and pain relievers.
-An antiviral medicine may help some people with Lassa fever.
+An antiviral medicine may help some people with Ebola and Lassa fever.

 What can I do to prevent viral hemorrhagic fever diseases?

 No vaccines are available to prevent most of these diseases.
-But there is a vaccine for yellow fever and Argentine hemorrhagic fever.
-It's important to get vaccinated for these when possible.
+But there is a vaccine for yellow fever, Ebola, and Argentine hemorrhagic fever.
+It's important to get vaccinated for these when possible or if you will be at high risk for the infections.
 But it's also important to stay away from the rodents or insects that carry the virus.
 Before travel, check with your doctor or the CDC website to see if there is viral hemorrhagic fever in the area you are traveling to.
 Ask if you can be vaccinated to help prevent the infection.
 For travel to some countries, you must be vaccinated against these viral infections before you can enter them.

-Prevent them from entering or living in homes or workplace
+Prevent them from entering or living in homes or workplaces.

 For viruses spread by ticks or mosquitoes, prevention focuses on: